 - To what extent does the student identify actions in his or her own movements?
-When observing others move? - Does the student have a commitment toward his or her dance explorations? - To what extent does the student explore a variety of actions? - What understanding did the student gain about actions? - To what extent does the student reflect on and purposefully use actions in his or her own dance? - To what extent is the student aware of actions in the dance of others? - How does the student use his or her body when walking, running, leaping, sliding, galloping, jumping, hopping and skipping?
-The teacher should consider the use of feet, knees, hips, spine, seat, stomach, shoulders, head, arms and hands.
+When observing others move? - Does the student readily participate in movement explorations? - To what extent does the student explore a variety of actions? - To what extent is the student able to give clarity to his or her movements? - What understanding did the student gain about actions? - To what extent does the student reflect on and purposefully use actions in his or her dance? - To what extent is the student aware of actions in the dance of others?